MohanGuo/Equivariant_Diffusion/blogpost.md

 ### P. Bartak, L. Cadigan, M. Guo, M. Sedlacek, A. Vozikis

 In this blog post, we present and discuss the seminal paper ["Equivariant Diffusion for Molecule Generation in 3D"](https://arxiv.org/abs/2203.17003) [1], which presented an Equivariant Diffusion Model (EDM).
 Diffusion models are trained to remove noise from data.
 After training, the model can take in a sample of random noise and sequentially denoise the sample until it generates new data (in this case, it generates a molecule).
 Hoogeboom et al (2022) trained a diffusion model with an Equivariant Graph Neural Network (EGNN) backbone for molecule generation in 3D, a novel approach at the time.
 EDM inspired many subsequent works in the field [22, 23, 24, 25] and showed strong improvement over other generative methods at the time.
-EDM has a downside: the sequential denoising during generation can take a large amount of time, creating a large computational burden.
+EDM has a downside: the sequential denoising during generation can take a large amount of time, creating a large computational burden [5].

 <!---
 We hope to give the reader an easy-to-understand overview of the underlying theory and core ideas of the EDM paper, leading to a better understanding of core topics in generative modelling and geometric deep learning.
 --->

-We also present two extensions, aimed to increase the speed of the EDM and uncap its potential:
+We present two extensions, aimed to increase the speed of the EDM and uncap its potential:

 1. Training EDM as a Consistency Model [5]
 2. Faster implementation of the EDM with JAX [17]

 Consistency models enable the model to generate samples in a single step.
-This can be much faster than the sequential sampling that has been a known bottleneck for diffusion models [5].
-By implementing JAX, we can make the model even faster.
-JAX has been shown to improve the speed of certain diffusion models by large amounts, with one study finding a 5x speed improvement [28].
-JAX tends to improve the performance of models that require regular, repetitive computations, making a diffusion model a good candidate for Jax reimplementation.
+This can be much faster than the sequential sampling of diffusion models.
+In conjunction with this, we can make the model even faster by implementing JAX.
+JAX has been shown to improve the speed of certain diffusion models by large amounts, with one study finding a 5x speed improvement in a comparable diffusion model [28].
+JAX tends to improve the performance of models that require regular, repetitive computations, making a diffusion models a good candidate for Jax reimplementation.

 <!---
 Many previous works across various domains have shown that scaling model architectures to more parameter can significantly